| Periods | 1 Week | 1 Month | 3 Months | 6 Months | 1 Year | 3 Years | All Time |

 Trade Payables Turnover Ratio

-improved slightly from 0.13 to 0.15, showing that the company is paying its
+turnover ratio decreased from 0.16 to 0.12, showing that the company is taking

 Net Capital Turnover Ratio